ponyfoo/articles/2017/08-02--investigating-performance-object-prototype-to-string-es2015/introduction.markdown

 Most of these newly introduced symbols affect several parts of the JavaScript language in non-trivial and cross-cutting ways, and lead to significant changes in the performance profile due to the additional [monkey-patchability](https://en.wikipedia.org/wiki/Monkey_patch).
 Operations that were not observable by JavaScript code are all of a sudden observable and the behavior of these operations can be changed by user code.

 One particularly interesting example of this is the new [`Symbol.toStringTag`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag) symbol, which is used to control the behavior of the [`Object.prototype.toString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/toString) built-in method.
-For example, a developer can now put this special property on any instance, and it is then be used instead of the default built-in tag when the `toString` method is invoked:
+For example, a developer can now put this special property on any instance, and it is then used instead of the default built-in tag when the `toString` method is invoked:

 ```javascript
 class A {